Browser does not support script.

 Please note that you may have to wait several weeks before a formal assessment.

 A formal assessment by one of the educational psychologists here costs £265 (from 1st September 2014).
-However, the Access to Learning Fund (ALF) will provide funding for some students.
+However, the University will provide funding for some students.
 If you think you will be eligible for a means-tested contribution towards the cost of your Educational Psychologist Assessment, please discuss this with your Academic Support tutor, who can help you complete the appropriate forms.

-If you are unsure if you will qualify for ALF support, talk to Financial Support first.
+If you are unsure if you will qualify for such funding, talk to Financial Support first.
 Drop-in sessions are held daily.

-If ALF support is not available, you can use the on-line store to pay for your Educational Psychologist Assessment.
+If University funding is not available, you can use the on-line store to pay for your Educational Psychologist Assessment.

 Please note that you should not purchase an Educational Psychologist’s Assessment without first seeing one of the Academic Support tutors.